1000 Mbps Internet

 Community Broadband Project

-The B4MS Community Broadband Project will bring B4RN FTTP (fibre to the premises) connectivity to The Hyning Estate offering a gigabit symmetrical connection (1000Mbps).
+The B4MS Community Broadband Project now brings B4RN FTTP (fibre to the premises) connectivity to The Hyning Estate with gigabit symmetrical speeds (1000Mbps UP & DOWN).

 Barry Forde’s background as an industry leading UK specialist in networking, particularly wide area fibre networks, means B4RN is professionally designed to world class standards; fast, resilient, expandable and futureproof.
 Chris Conder and Lindsey Annison as founding members of the team brought experience from other local community wireless mesh and fibre networks.
 Monica Lee brought management skills, and so B4RN was born.
 In 2015 both Barry and Chris were included on the Queen’s Honours list and awarded MBEs.